gluster/glusterdocs/docs/Administrator Guide/Managing Volumes.md

 A fix-layout rebalance will only fix the layout changes and does not migrate data.
-If you want to migrate the existing data, use `gluster volume rebalance  start` command to rebalance data among the servers.
+If you want to migrate the existing data, use `gluster volume rebalance <volume> start` command to rebalance data among the servers.

 **To rebalance a volume to fix layout**